Skip to content

 collection_namepathYesName of the collection to import objects into

-Request body format: JSON Array
+Request body format: JSON array

 The request body must be a JSON array containing multiple document objects.
 Each object should include the required fields for your collection schema.

-Example JSON array format for three objects:
+Here’s an example JSON array format for two objects:

 [